What is The Father Coleridge Reader?

 This is to say nothing for the quiet and exhausting labour he undertook for souls at the Jesuit church at Farm Street, London.

-This website exists to promote his memory and legacy, as well as making his works available in audio format for subscribers.
+This website exists to promote his memory and legacy, as well as starting to make his works available in audio format for subscribers.

-Subscribe now to support this exciting new project, and to ensure that you receive regular extracts from his work going forward:
+Subscribe now to support this project, and to ensure that you receive regular extracts from his work going forward:

 The Father Coleridge Reader is a project of The WM Review.
 As Amazon Associates, we earn from qualifying purchases through our Amazon links.
 See below for The WM Review’s Father Coleridge Archive: